 * Otherwise, look for providers that offer better rates for smokers.
 Shop around and compare the most competitive rates before choosing one that suits you.

 Smoking is never good for you — neither physically nor financially.
-If you are a serious smoker, your only option to get some financial respite is to find an insurance provider lenient towards smokers.
+If you are a serious smoker, your only option to get some financial respite is to find an insurance provider lenient towards smokers and update your knowledge to know the reason why life insurance for smokers expensive at Best Insurance Online – largest digital newspaper on life insurance in Canada.
 However, the best measure would be quitting smoking for better health and a better rate.